-- 3.10.
-Users and the general public are entitled to expect that sensitive information will not be misused, treated carelessly or, other than in exceptional circumstances, be shared without permission.
-This is reflected in the second amplification under the Integrity principle which provides that: - "Members should respect confidentiality.". - 3.11.
-Confidential information to which a Member may have access includes personal data about third parties such as insurance policyholders or pensions scheme members.
+- 3.9 Users and the general public are entitled to expect that sensitive information will not be misused, treated carelessly or, other than in exceptional circumstances, be shared without permission.
+This is reflected in the second amplification under the Integrity principle which provides that: "Members should respect confidentiality." - 3.10 Confidential information to which a Member may have access includes personal data about third parties such as insurance or pension policy holders.
 It may also include communications from clients, such as emails, and some commercially sensitive information relating to businesses with which the Member interacts.
-Sometimes confidential information will not be labelled as such, and Members will need to exercise judgment as to whether there is a reasonable expectation that information should be considered confidential. - 3.12.
-Information which is already lawfully in the public domain is not ordinarily confidential.
+Sometimes confidential information will not be labelled as such, and Members will need to exercise judgment as to whether there is a reasonable expectation that information should be considered confidential. - 3.11 Information which is already lawfully in the public domain is not ordinarily confidential.